dyo/dyo/README.md

 `componentDidMount` and `componentWillMount` lifecycles have access to the node.

-`componentWillUnmount` can receieve(return) a duration number(in ms) back to it used to remove the element from the dom only after that amount of time has elapsed.
+`componentWillUnmount` can receive(return) a duration number(in ms) back to it used to remove the element from the dom only after that amount of time has elapsed.
 This allows you to do animations on that node before the node is removed/added, this works well with the `animate.flip()` helper, though be advised you can probably do all this with the `animation.transition('className', callback)` helper.

 ## helpers